lwilletts/fyrious.ninja/README.md

-# wildserver
+# wildefyr.github.io

-An opensource webserver that runs on Apache.
-Please note I am not employed as a web developer.
+Deployed using nginx on domains that I own, notably: wildefyr.net